The Implicit Bias for Adaptive Optimization Algorithms on Homogeneous Neural Networks: Related Work

 \section{Related Work}

-\textbf{Implicit Bias of First-order Optimization Methods.} \cite{soudry2018implicit} proved that gradient descent on linear logistic regression with separable data converges in the direction of the max $L^2$ margin solution of the corresponding hard-margin Support Vector Machine, and motivate a line of works on the bias of GD on linear model.
-For example, \cite{nacson2019convergence} studied other loss with different tails; \cite{ji2019implicit} proved similar result without assuming separable data; \cite{li2019implicit} worked on the problem in the adversarial scenario; \cite{xu2018will} analyzed the case when there is only a ReLU neuron.
+\textbf{Implicit Regularization of First-order Optimization Methods.} \citet{soudry2018implicit} proved that gradient descent on linear logistic regression with separable data converges in the direction of the max $L^2$ margin solution of the corresponding hard-margin Support Vector Machine, and motivate a line of works on the implicit regularization of GD on linear model \cite{nacson2019convergence,ji2019implicit,li2019implicit,xu2018will}.

-Then, there are some works study the implicit bias of GD on deep neural networks.
-The asymptotic direction of the product of weights in a deep linear network is studied in \cite{ji2018gradient,gunasekar2018implicit}. \cite{soudry2018implicit} studied the implicit bias of two-layer neural network with ReLU activation. \cite{nacson2019lexicographic} proved the asymptotic direction is along a KKT point of the $L^2$ max margin problem for homogeneous deep neural networks. \cite{lyu2019gradient} independently proved similar result for homogeneous neural networks with simplified assumptions.
-Based on \cite{lyu2019gradient}, \cite{ji2020directional} further prove that parameters have only one asymptotic direction.
+Afterwards, researchers study the implicit regularization of GD on deep neural networks. \citet{ji2018gradient,gunasekar2018implicit} studied the deep linear network and \citet{soudry2018implicit} studied the two-layer neural network with ReLU activation. \citet{nacson2019lexicographic} proved the asymptotic direction is along a KKT point of the $L^2$ max-margin problem for homogeneous deep neural networks. \citet{lyu2019gradient} independently proved similar result for homogeneous neural networks with simplified assumptions.
+Based on \cite{lyu2019gradient}, \citet{ji2020directional} further prove that parameters have only one asymptotic direction.

-There are also works considering implicit bias of other first-order optimization algorithms. \cite{nacson2019stochastic} worked on Stochastic Gradient Descent for linear logistic regression. \cite{gunasekar2018characterizing} studied the implicit bias of mirror descent, natural gradient descent, and steepest descent on linear model. \cite{arora2019exact} proved gradient descent on Neural Tangent Kernel will converge linearly to a global minimum near the initial point.
+There are also works considering implicit regularization of other first-order optimization algorithms. \citet{nacson2019stochastic} worked on Stochastic Gradient Descent for linear logistic regression. \citet{gunasekar2018characterizing} studied mirror descent and steepest descent on linear model. \citet{arora2019exact} proved gradient descent on Neural Tangent Kernel will converge to a global minimum near the initial point.